Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 7 Conclusions

-The Selection-Stitch Model identies baryonic matter with K=4 remnants trapped in the tetra-
+The Selection-Stitch Model identifies baryonic matter with K=4 remnants trapped in the tetra-

 hedral interstitial voids of the FCC vacuum lattice.
 The same lattice contains a second inter-